Ubud, nestled in the uplands of Bali, Indonesia, is famed for its terraced rice paddies, Hindu temples and beautiful landscapes.

 Hire a local driver to get out and about without having a car or moped accident!

 So everyone that visits Bali thinks of mopeds and scooters.
-The wind blowing through your hair as you feel an utter sense of freedom and delight at being a guest in one of the most beautiful islands in Indonesia!
+The wind blows through your hair as you feel an utter sense of freedom and delight at being a guest on one of the most beautiful islands in Indonesia!